kumar2net/medcheck/client/drug-suggestion-app-blog.md

 - Proactive assistance
 - User-friendly interface

 By integrating these agentic AI features, the Drug Suggestion App provides a more intelligent, personalized, and proactive user experience.
 It's not just a data repository; it's a smart assistant that helps users navigate the complexities of medication management with ease and confidence.

+---

+**Last Updated:** 2025-07-31
+**Status:** Technical blog documentation for drug suggestion app features
+**Focus:** Agentic AI implementation and React-based healthcare application development